-I learned recently that Elderberry also has significant flu fighting qualities, making me wish I had actually planted Elder a few years ago so that I could be harvesting it and making my H1N1 Swine Flu elixir right now. (following the recipe advice of Magpie Eats).
+I learned recently that Elderberry also has significant flu fighting qualities.
+I’m wishing I’d planted Elder years ago so that I could be harvesting it and making my H1N1 Swine Flu elixir right now. (following the recipe advice of Magpie Eats).

 Sambucus nigra (Black Elder – elderberry) is one of those plants that, if placed well in the garden, can stop me in my tracks.
-I really love the feathery black cut leaves of this sizable shrub and the soft pink flowers against the dark leaves are quite striking.
-There is a similarly striking version of elderberries that have chartreuse leaves (with the same pretty pink flowers) that is also worth checking out – Its called ‘Lemony Lace’.
-‘Instant Karma’ is a sambucus variety that will add lightness to your plantings – it has variegated (green and white) leaves and the elderberry flowers are white.
+I love the feathery black cut leaves of this sizable shrub.
+The soft pink flowers against the dark leaves are quite striking.
+There is a similarly striking version of elderberries that have chartreuse leaves (with the same pretty pink flowers) that is also worth checking out.
+Its called ‘Lemony Lace’.
+‘Instant Karma’ is another sambucus variety that will add lightness to your plantings.
+It has variegated (green and white) leaves and the elderberry flowers are white.

-I want to relive what my mother did in her youth.
-But throughout a childhood of going gooseberry picking, we never found the bushes.
+I always wanted to relive what my mother did in her youth.
+But through a whole childhood of going gooseberry picking every summer, we never found the bushes.
 Not even once.
 They must have died away sometime between when my mom was little and when I came along.
 Or perhaps we never hit them in the right season?
 So now, like my mother, I have this little obsession with gooseberries.
-If ever I see a jar of gooseberry jam I have to buy two – one for my mom and one for me – it is like finding the thing that we never did for so many years.
+If ever I see a jar of gooseberry jam I have to buy two – one for her and one for me – it is like finding the thing that we never did for so many years.

-Now as an adult, with 6 acres on which I can plant whatever I want, I am planting gooseberries, so that my daughter – and maybe my mother too – can go picking these elusive berries.
+Now as an adult, with 6 acres I can plant with whatever I want, I am planting gooseberries, so that my daughter – and maybe my mother too – can go pick these elusive berries.
 Maybe I can break the cycle. 😉

 If you are interested in a slight alternative to gooseberries – you might also try jostaberries – it is a cross between gooseberries and Black Currants (which would also be a great plant to add to this berry planting list!)